orthanc-mirrors/orthanc-book/Sphinx/source/users/lua.rst

 Instance modification/routing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Lua engine offers a few function to modify and route DICOM instances.
+The Lua engine offers the following special functions to modify and route DICOM instances:
-:ref:`See this section <lua-auto-routing>`

 * ``ModifyInstance(instanceId, replacements, removals, removePrivateTags)``
   modifies an instance.
-Returns the instanceId of the modified instance
 * ``SendToModality(instanceId, modality)`` performs a C-Store to the target modality.
-Returns the instanceId.
 * ``SendToPeer(instanceId, peer)`` sends the instance to a remote Orthanc peer.
-  Returns the instanceId.
 * ``Delete(instanceId)`` deletes the instance.

+:ref:`See this section <lua-auto-routing>` for examples.
+As can be seen in those examples, these special functions can be chained together, although they return no explicit value.

+Note that these special functions should only be used for basic use
+cases: Calls to the REST API :ref:`should always be favored for auto-routing <lua-auto-routing-better>`.

 General-purpose functions